 One of the primary strengths of the Simulation Learning System (SLS) with virtual reality (VR) solution is the ability to truly “train how you fight,” as the military saying goes.
 Achieving a high degree of psychosocial immersion is key to encouraging learners to make decisions around patient care, helping to cement both the memory of the experience and the lessons learned.
 However, inadequate preparation can leave learners unmoved by even the most sympathetic of simulated patients.
 Similarly, a lack of deliberate and effective performance review, or debrief, can leave learners unable to process the experience and integrate feedback into future patient care experiences.
 VR simulation brings unique challenges and advantages to the paradigm of experiential learning, and properly understanding these unique aspects of VR simulation can allow instructors to fully realize the learning potential in any given learning scenario.
 Below are recommended strategies for preparing, using, and debriefing from a VR simulation.

-Once inside a scenario, students must navigate the social and medical complexities of the scenario, including getting additional background history and responding to the social and physiological changes in the patient.
+Once inside a scenario, students must navigate the social and medical complexities of the scenario, including getting additional background/history and responding to the social and physiological changes in the patient.
 Students should be encouraged to verbalize thought processes as much as possible, especially to other learners present in the VR scenario, but also to the VR patients themselves.
 This will allow instructors to more easily recognize whether students are achieving learning objectives centered around communication and observation.
-Similarly, students should be reminded that they have access to the same types of medical staff they would in any other clinical context, specifically the attending provider and emergency response teams.
+Similarly, students should be reminded that they have access to the same types of healthcare staff they would in any other clinical context, specifically the attending provider and emergency response teams.

 The SimX software platform has unique functionality that blends the advantages of standardized patients with manikin-based simulation, so learners should be prepared to interact with patients and other virtual characters as they would in real life.
 This includes speaking with virtual characters freely, using clinical tools to conduct physical exams as they would in real life, and using medical devices as they would in any other clinical setting.
 The SimX system strives to remove as much artificiality as feasible, so in general, tools such as stethoscopes, oxygen flow meters, and syringes work much as they would in reality, albeit with some shortcuts to enable smooth functioning.

-Adjusting to New Technology in the Classroom
+Acclimating to New Technology in the Classroom

 Although VR has the unique power to place learners into wholly immersive environments with a diverse range of patient archetypes, it remains a relatively new technology.
 Due to this fact, the two key systemic barriers to immersion that instructors must address are the lack of familiarity with VR hardware and VR interactions and the novelty of VR simulation.
 As with any new simulation tool, if students are distracted by the tool itself, they will be unable to emotionally invest in the learning scenario and unable to navigate it as intended.
-The best way to mitigate this effect is to ensure that learners have access to training materials in advance and allow them to experience the VR environment and hardware outside of the training scenario itself.
+The best way to mitigate this effect is to ensure that learners have access to training materials in advance and allow them to experience the VR environment and hardware outside of the simulation session.
 To this end, training literature and videos are available for review which introduces students to VR simulation and the hardware used, as well as how tool use and patient interaction is achieved using VR hand controllers.
 In addition, learners should spend at least ten minutes within the available VR tutorial scenario, if not more.
 This will enable them to experience immersion within VR, as well as practice navigating within and interacting with the SimX VR environment specifically.

 With proper preparation, students should be appropriately aware of the realistic nature of content within the simulation curriculum and the treatment of VR scenarios as a practice run for a true clinical setting.
 Accordingly, many will not optimally navigate cases.
 Prior to entering the simulation, students should be reminded that mistakes in simulated care will lead to better care of actual patients, and they should be prepared to review their performance in a safe and judgment-free debriefing session following their VR experience.